DHTMLX/docs-todolist/docs/api/rest_api/routes/GET routes/Get_tasks.md

 ### Response

 The route returns a promise with an array of all tasks objects.
-A default response format is JSON.
+A response format is JSON.
-You can look up the description of the tasks object parameters in the [tasks]("api/configs/tasks_config") section. <br/> The HTTP status code shows whether the request succeeds (response.status == 200) or fails (response.status == 500, in this case an exception with some error text is thrown).
+You can look up the description of the tasks object parameters in the [tasks](api/configs/tasks_config.md) section. <br/> The HTTP status code shows whether the request succeeds (response.status == 200) or fails (response.status == 500, in this case an exception with some error text is thrown).

 **Related articles**: [Working with Server](guides/working_with_server.md)